aaronicsubstances/shrewd-evolver/README.md

 ## My Proposals for Designing Flexible Software Architectures

-About abstractions that enables programmers to make incremental changes:
+About abstractions that enables programmers to make incremental changes within the constraints of the laws of conservation of familiarity and organisational stability:
-  1. build data architecture on the entity-relational diagram (ERD).
-This is equivalent to building on property-graph model, provided distinction can be made between one-sided relationships which cannot have properties, and all other relationships.
+  1. build data architecture on the property-graph model (near equivalent of entity-relational model), in which both nodes and edges belong to one bag/multiset, and in which distinction exists between one-sided relationships which cannot have properties, and all other kind of relationships.
+     1. This approach seeks to leverage the success story of SQL databases, whose flexibility come from multisets and the entity-relationship model.
-     1. abstract all relationships as "zero-to-many", i.e. hide one-sided relationship implementation details from the public.
+     1. abstract all relationships as potentially many-to-many, i.e. hide one-sided relationship implementation details from the public.
      2. differentiate between the means of distinguishing entities for the purpose of establishing relationships in the property-graph model, from all other criteria for distinguishing entities, including criteria known to the public, i.e. always  use internally-generated ids to identify entities for all programming purposes, including for forming relationships and for presenting to the public.
   2. build code architecture on the assumption that all processing occurs similar to how Apache/PHP and AWS Lambda functions process HTTP requests: a single process/thread is created to handle an incoming HTTP request representing the input of I/O, and the output of I/O will be contained in the corresponding HTTP response.
-     1. This model is very flexible because barring efficiency concerns, all I/O can be converted into network requests.
+     1. This approach seeks to leverage the fact that all I/O can be converted into network requests, ie from PCI Express to the Internet.
-     3. Another takeaway here is that if an architecture limits its use of memory to local variables, serializable memory, scheduled timeouts and I/O callbacks, then it will likely result in code which is simpler to understand.
+     3. Another takeaway is that if an architecture limits its use of memory to local variables, serializable memory, scheduled timeouts and I/O callbacks, then it will result in codebases which are structured in similar ways.
   3. present software to stakeholders and public as a single abstraction, regardless of the perspective programmers have of the software from its architecture.
      1. separate concerns of number of modules (aka microservices) from number of deployments, by deploying with single OS process (possibly supervisor process over child processes) for as long as possible.
      3. separate concerns of number of modules from number of databases, by managing data with ACID transactions inside single homogenous database for as long as possible.

 About explicitly recording an architecture in its implementation:
   1. enforce code architecture by abstracting modular boundaries with serializable, HTTP-like communication protocols.
-See [Kabomu](https://github.com/aaronicsubstances/cskabomu) and https://rfc.zeromq.org/spec/33/.
+See https://github.com/aaronicsubstances/cskabomu and https://rfc.zeromq.org/spec/33/.
-  4. encode dabase schema and entity-relational diagram (ERD) into data storage in such a way that it can be extracted by database reverse-engineering tools.
-This is especially important for NoSQL databases which are usually schemaless.
-For simple SQL designs, the database schema may approximate the ERD, but in general for SQL dbs this point suggests that portions of ERD not represented by the schema should somehow be encoded in a way that a database reverse engineering tool can extract.
+  4. encode database schema and entity-relational or property-graph model into data storage in such a way that it can be extracted by database reverse-engineering tools.
+     1. This is especially important for NoSQL databases which are usually without a database schema.
+     2. For simple SQL designs, the database schema may approximate the entity-relational model.

 About measures which make transition to distributed systems easier:
   1. deploy the code as two nearly-identical processes (or process groups).